sm1215/tallymin/README.md

 Lock the names to avoid accidental changes.

-Modify the score column directly for quick direct changes.
+Click into the Score column directly for quick modification changes.

-Use the 'Modify Amount' column to increment or decrement a score.
+Click into the 'Modify Amount' column to increment or decrement a score.
 It accepts positive and negative numbers.

 Press the Apply button to alter the current score by the Modify Amount.